Skip to main content

 All of us tend to be biased toward/against certain traction channels, because of what we’re most familiar with, or our personal preferences.
 The goal of this book is to help you to become familiar with full range of traction channels.
 That way, you can overcome your biases, and never run out of new ways to get more customers.
 Here are the 19 traction channels at a glance.

 We’ll now zoom in on 2 of them in more detail.
-In the book , each channel is addressed in a separate chapter, complete with examples, suggested strategies and tactics.
-You can also get a detailed overview from our full summary bundle with an 18-page text summary, audio and graphic summaries.
+You can get a full overview of the rest from our complete summary bundle.

 This channel is about targeting blogs and link-sharing communities that feed them (e.g. reddit, Product Hunt, Hacker News).
 Most blogs are glad to share about great products that benefit their readers and make money in the process.